catchpoint/Pietrasanta-traceroute/README.md

 ./build.sh - --build --clean --openssl3=/home/user/openssl3
 ```

-This will produce the binaries for CentOS 7, Debian 11, Ubuntu 22, Alpine 3.15, and place them into the `binaries` folder.
+This will produce the binaries for Oracle Linux 8, CentOS 7, Debian 11, Ubuntu 22, Alpine 3.15, and place them into the `binaries` folder.

 ## Usage